Visuddhimagga#

 - 3 Full-Understanding of the Known

-- XX.
-Purification by Knowledge and Vision of What is the Path and What is Not the Path
+- Purification by Knowledge and Vision of What is the Path and What is Not the Path

 - 1 Introductory